-Chicago Union Station the hub of the North America's railway network and the continent's fifth busiest railroad station, and more people board trains at Union Station than airplanes at Midway Airport, making it a critical transportation assest.
+Chicago Union Station is the hub of the North America's railway network and the continent's fifth busiest railroad station.
+More people board trains at Union Station than airplanes at Midway Airport, making it a critical transportation asset.

-But, its not up to the task.
-Growing Amtrak and Metra ridership has made it a crowded and unpleasant place to catch a train.
+But, it's not up to the task.
+Growing Amtrak and Metra ridership have made it a crowded and unpleasant place to catch a train.

 A bold plan to expand the station is urgently needed.

-A group of agencies, including Amtrak and Metra and coordinated by the City of Chicago, published the Union Station Master Plan in 2012.
+A group of agencies, including Amtrak and Metra with coordination by the City of Chicago, published the Union Station Master Plan in 2012.